Max Adrian: Death

-Adrian died at the age of 69, from a heart attack, at his and Lister's home, Smarkham Orchard, Shamley Green, near Guildford, Surrey, after returning from the television studio where he had been taking part in a recording of Bertolt Brecht's The Caucasian Chalk Circle for the BBC.
+Adrian died at the age of 69, from a heart attack, at his and Lister's home after returning from the television studio where he had been taking part in a recording of Bertolt Brecht's The Caucasian Chalk Circle for the BBC.
 At his memorial service, at which, according to the Oxford Dictionary of National Biography, the great names of British theatre paid tribute to Max Adrian's style and professionalism, the lessons were read by Alec Guinness and Laurence Olivier, and the eulogy was given by Joyce Grenfell.

-Personal life

-Adrian's elder brother was the botanist Dr. Norman Loftus Bor, who predeceased him by four weeks.
-Another brother, Lieutenant Thomas Humphrey Bor, RNR, was killed when his E-class submarine struck a mine in the North Sea in 1916.
-His younger brother, Fetherston Briscoe Bor, remained a farmer in Ireland until his death in 1965.

-Adrian had a long personal relationship with the actor Laurier Lister, with whom he lived in a cottage in Shamley Green in Surrey, England.
-Adrian died in 1973; Lister outlived him by thirteen years, dying on 30 September 1986 at the age of 79.
+Adrian's partner Lister outlived him by 13 years, dying on 30 September 1986 at the age of 79.